data-science-ucsb/ds-website/officer-recruitment.md

 Primary responsibilities: oversee all project groups, provide advice and direction to each group as needed.

-### Fill out the form below if you are interested in being a part of our team!
+### Fill out the application below if you are interested in being a part of our team!
+Applications are due by 2/15 at 11:59PM.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeWzXfm4NjfZja0nWSI7FlFKockM2YuhqXwR8rYQ3ZkYgpGsA/viewform" width="640" height="1589" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>